kroma-network/kroma/specs/challenge.md

 ## Overview

-When a [challenger][g-validator] detects that submitted [L2 output root][g-l2-output] contains an invalid state transitions.
-It starts a challenge process by triggering [Colosseum contract](#colosseum-contract).
+When a [challenger][g-validator] detects that a submitted [L2 output root][g-l2-output] contains invalid state transition, it starts a challenge process by triggering the [Colosseum contract](#colosseum-contract).
 This involves the asserter and the challenger by force and continues until one of either wins.
 At this moment, only a single challenge process can exist.
 In other words, another challenger can't initiate a challenge if the existing challenge is in progress.